allcloud-io/practical-python/README.md

 When you write code in Python, on the other hand, your code is fed to an **interpreter**, which is a program that **executes the code** instead of generating a binary file from it.

->NOTE: There above is not always true in the case of Python.
+>NOTE: The above is not always true in the case of Python.
 I am presenting the most common case
 >here on purpose to help convey the message.

 ### Python is Object-Oriented